JUNIOR AMBASSADOR PAGE

 We had a great visit from Bérengère et Patrick Motyl and Lycee Francais International de Dubai (the French School of Dubai).
 An amazing group of young kids who came with a great attitude, ran with the Kenyans, visited the Hospital and the Janeth Jepkosgei Shoe4Africa School bringing about twenty suitcases of supplies!
 These young superstars are tomorrow’s changemakers.
 Nothing fazed them, Kenyan food, getting stuck in the mud, spending time with the sick kids and also the school kids.
 Kudos to Patrick for pulling this together.

 Thanks also to Landrum Middle School and Ponte Vedra High School cross county teams who sent $500!
-Parkside Elementary, Tenino, WA and Pasadena CA Waldorf school for sending art work.
+Parkside Elementary, Tenino, WA with Noreen’s leadership did a great class project and sent over ‘get well cards’ and Pasadena CA Waldorf school for sending art work.
 Alton Central School.
 They, led by Laurie Griggs, conducted a fund raiser after a Social Studies course that explored the Power of One’.
 Thanks to McNeese who began collecting shoes at the squad’s annual year-end Blue and Gold Scrimmage in November 2014.
 Thanks to the Pilgrim Lutheran School for donations.

-Thanks to the Harbour School of Hong Kong for tremendous help in fund raising for the classsrooms situated in th egrounds of the Shoe4Africa Hospital.
+Thanks to the Harbour School of Hong Kong for tremendous help in fund raising for the classrooms situated in the grounds of the Shoe4Africa Hospital.
 They will be coming to Kenya in June.

 KIDS helping KIDS